Phone Number(▒▒▒) ▒▒▒- ▒▒ 31

 I'm a writer living in London with one foot in fiction and the other in technology.
 I'm not the only writer who has set one of their plays in the cottage - many writers and artists come to Cave for the light, the atmosphere and to be somewhere special.
-More here (website hidden)_Byrne
+More here (URL HIDDEN)

 I'm originally from Limerick but have lived all over the world, spending most of my time in San Francisco, New York and Los Angeles.